brabster/tw-site/src/pages/articles/2020-05-21-helm-argo/index.md

 REVISION: 1
 TEST SUITE: None
 ```
 Running the workflow shows that both types of interpolation have been applied successfully.
-Note the release name `my-release` in the workflow and pod names, and the worflow UID in the whalesay output.
+Note the release name `my-release` in the workflow and pod names, and the workflow UID in the whalesay output.

 ![Screenshot of the Helm-processed workflow running successfully, with interpolated values visible](argo-success.png)